Career of Cristiano Ronaldo: 2022 FIFA World Cup

+On 1 September 2021, Ronaldo scored twice in a 2–1 win against the Republic of Ireland in a 2022 World Cup qualifier, and received a Guinness World Records certificate for setting the men's international scoring record, with 111 career international goals.
+Years later, it was reported that in 2021 FIFA had revised Ali Daei's career total of international goals from 109 to 108, which meant Ronaldo had set the record several months earlier at Euro 2020.
+(Note: As of 2021, FIFA no longer recognizes Iran's match against Ecuador's Olympic team on 12 January 2000 as official, therefore costing Daei one goal.)
+On 9 October, he made his 181st international appearance, surpassing Sergio Ramos' record for the most international caps received by a European player.
+On 12 October, Ronaldo scored a hat-trick in a 5–0 win over Luxembourg, becoming the first player to score 10 hat-tricks in men's international football.

-Ronaldo was named in Portugal's squad for the 2022 FIFA World Cup in Qatar, making it his fifth World Cup.
-On 24 November, in Portugal's opening match against Ghana, Ronaldo scored a penalty kick and became the first male player to score in five different World Cups.
-In the last group game against South Korea, Ronaldo received criticism from his own coach for his reaction at being substituted.
-He was dropped from the starting line-up for Portugal's last 16 match against Switzerland, marking the first time since Euro 2008 that he had not started a game for Portugal in a major international tournament, and the first time Portugal had started a knockout game without Ronaldo in the starting line-up at an international tournament since Euro 2000.
-He came off the bench late on as Portugal won 6–1, their highest tally in a World Cup knockout game since the 1966 World Cup, with Ronaldo's replacement Gonçalo Ramos scoring a hat-trick.
-Portugal employed the same strategy in the quarter-finals against Morocco, with Ronaldo once again coming off the bench; in the process, he equalled Bader Al-Mutawa's international appearance record, becoming the joint–most capped male footballer of all time, with 196 caps.
-Portugal lost 1–0, with Morocco becoming the first CAF nation ever to reach the World Cup semi-finals.
+Ronaldo was named in Portugal's squad for the 2022 FIFA World Cup in Qatar, his fifth World Cup.
+On 24 November, in Portugal's opening match against Ghana, Ronaldo scored from a penalty kick to become the first male player to score in five different World Cups.
+In the last group game against South Korea, Ronaldo received criticism from his coach for his reaction to being substituted.
+He was dropped from the starting line-up for Portugal's round of 16 match against Switzerland, which was the first time since Euro 2008 that he had not started a game for Portugal in a major international tournament.
+Portugal were eliminated from the World Cup after a 1–0 loss to Morocco in the quarter-finals.